robstarbuck/content.robstarbuck.uk/treact-recursive-components-in-react/index.md

 ```
 Here’s the same code on [github](https://github.com/robstarbuck/treact/blob/basic/src/App.tsx).

-With a some bare minimum CSS we already have our tree rendering ever level of our taxa up to the tree itself, our leaf node.
+With minimal CSS we already have our tree rendering every level of our taxa up to the tree itself, our leaf node.

 ![Basic Screenshot](basic-screenshot.png)

 # Improvements

-Because we’ve kept our schema flat by abstracting the keys (in this case taxonomic ranks) we can modify which taxonomic ranks we iterate over.
+Because we’ve kept our schema flat by abstracting the keys (in this case taxonomic ranks) we can modify which taxonomic ranks we view.
 Currently we are recursing through "Kingdom", "Order", "Family", "Genus", "Species”.
 If we only want to observe the “Species” though, this can easily be achieved by passing it in to our initial Taxonomy.

 ```tsx
 function App() {